Firefox logo: Transition to overarching identity and simplicity (2018–present)

 In 2018, Mozilla began an internal design project that aimed to create a new Firefox brand.
 The project consisted of three teams, each with a separate design theme, being "fire", "fox", and "free".
-That July, Mozilla revealed proposals to create a new series of logos for Firefox, saying that "as an icon, that fast fox with a flaming tail doesn’t offer enough design tools to represent this entire product family", and that they intended to design the family of logos with a blank slate, rather than tweaking previous designs.
+That July, Mozilla revealed proposals to create a new series of logos for Firefox, saying that "as an icon, that fast fox with a flaming tail doesn't offer enough design tools to represent this entire product family", and that they intended to design the family of logos with a blank slate, rather than tweaking previous designs.
 The proposals consisted of two "design systems", each with both a series of logos for individual Firefox products, and a singular logo to represent the brand as a whole.
 The brand logo in the first design system was a stylized, geometric fox head, while the brand logo in the second design system was a simplistic, circular flame.

 On June 11, 2019, a new logo for the web browser was announced.
 The 2019 logo was more simple and stylized compared to the previous logos, and was closer in appearance to the first design system presented in 2018, though the system of logos as a whole was closer to the second system.
-In the 2019 redesign, the Earth was changed from blue to purple, and the design of the fox was further simplified, with its legs being removed completely.
+In the 2019 redesign, the globe was changed from blue to purple, and the design of the fox was further simplified, with its legs being removed completely.
 Additionally, the browser logo aimed to become more abstract in order to make the logo "fit visually with everything else" in the Firefox brand.
 The brand logo depicts a swirl of fire inspired by the circular motion of the spinning browser icon, as during the development, the team "got a very clear signal that we didn't actually have to show a fox for people to know that it was Firefox".
 Alongside the redesigned browser logo and brand logo, logos were introduced for Firefox Send, Firefox Monitor, and Firefox Lockwise.
 The logos for Firefox Monitor and Firefox Lockwise were unveiled in May 2019, marking the first of the redesigned Firefox logos to be announced.
 The new logos for the Firefox brand, the Firefox Browser, Firefox Send, Firefox Monitor, and Firefox Lockwise were implemented in Firefox 70 on October 22, 2019.

 Design

 The logo for the Firefox web browser depicts a stylized fox.
-The fox is seen either overlooking (in the logos from 2004 to 2019) or surrounding it (in the 2019 logo).
+The fox is seen either overlooking a globe (in the logos from 2004 to 2019) or surrounding it (in the 2019 logo).